Do Your Employees Need DOT Physicals?

 • Function of extremities

 Applicants who meet all of the standards qualify for a DOT card that expires in two years.
-Some applicants need periodic evaluation after the initial exam, so the physician will recommend giving DOT cards that expire within three months, six months, or one year.
-If the applicant does not meet DOT standards, the physician will indicate this on the report.
+Some applicants need periodic evaluation after the initial exam, so the provider will recommend giving DOT cards that expire within three months, six months, or one year.
+If the applicant does not meet DOT standards, the provider will indicate this on the report.

 Quality Care and Convenience